The Pyrenean Mastiff is an ancient dog that is native to the Pyrenees mountain range in North-Eastern Spain.

 The one thing that they feared was the Pyrenean Mastiff.
 These dogs are strong and courageous enough to fight a full-grown bear and win.

-However, despite their considerable ability as a guarding and shepherding dog, this breed also has a number character traits that make it a great companion.
+However, despite their considerable ability as a guarding and shepherding dog, this breed also has several character traits that make it a great companion.

 They are loyal, very intelligent, easy to train, and can be quite affectionate of their owners.